Authentise/Threads-App/README.md

 You should already have your Threads credentials.
 If not, contact <EMAIL> for help.

-The API mainly uses JSON for request and response payloads.
-See [the OpenAPI spec](https://api.threads.dev-auth2.com/swagger/) for a list of the available endpoints.

 You can use any programming language for this project, but Python is preferred.
 We've provided some example code in Python to help you get started.

+## API Docs

+You will interact with Threads via it's JSON API.
+See [the Swagger doc](https://api.threads.dev-auth2.com/swagger/) for a list of the available endpoints and their schemas

 ## Python Walkthrough